It might be old news now, but have you heard of the #SaveOurChildren movement?

-With the recent excitement surrounding bringing awareness to child sex trafficking, there has also been a fair amount of misinformation that has flooded social media platforms.
+With the excitement over the last year surrounding bringing awareness to child sex trafficking, there has also been a fair amount of misinformation that has flooded social media platforms.

 To be clear, sex trafficking as an issue itself is not a myth, but there are myths and misconceptions about sex trafficking.

 Firstly, what exactly is child sex trafficking?
 According to the National Center for Missing and Exploited Children (NCMEC), child sex trafficking occurs when a child under 18 is involved in a commercial sex act where sex is traded for money, food, shelter, drugs or anything else of value.
 This crime is occurring in all types of communities throughout the United States and traffickers are making an alarming profit while victims endure countless days and nights of rape, abuse, torture and violence.
 It’s important to remember that even if the child believes it was his or her choice, they are a victim, and an adult or perpetrator is exploiting their vulnerabilities.
 A child cannot consent to sex with an adult.
 As such there is no such thing as child prostitution and that phrase should never be used when referring to child sex trafficking.

 For the sake of victims, we think it’s important to focus on the facts, research, and their lived experiences.
 Here, we’ll be sharing responsibly-sourced information regarding sex trafficking as it exists in today’s world, resources for parents to help keep their kids safe, and experiences of real victims.

 Myth #1: Sex trafficking usually involves kidnapping, violent assault, or physical force.